 For a full description of the IB Concentration, go directly to the Student Handbook.

-1. IB permits overseas credit, but the program of study must be approved beforehand by the Head Tutor.
+1. IB permits overseas credit, but the program of study must be approved beforehand by the Head Tutor or Assistant Head Tutor.

 2. Cross-registration.
-To take courses for credit at MIT or elsewhere, students must make a compelling case to the senior tutor that the equivalent is not available at Harvard and that the level is appropriate to Harvard.
+To take courses for credit at MIT or elsewhere, students must make a compelling case to the Head Tutor or Assistant Head Tutor that the equivalent is not available at Harvard and that the level is appropriate to Harvard.

 3. Harvard Summer School.
-These courses are typically not considered appropriate for credit in IB, but petitions (to the Head Tutor) may sometimes be granted.
+These courses may be considered appropriate for credit in IB; petitions should be addressed to the Head Tutor or Assistant Head Tutor.

 AP courses do not count for credit in the IB concentration.
 However, AP courses may allow you to enroll in higher level courses in Math, Physics and Chemistry to satisfy the related field requirement.